Mateo-tem/discord-modals/README.md

 > First of all, we need to understand that Modals and Text Input Components are completely different.
 Modals is a popup that shows the text input components and text input are the components of modals.
 To understand better, you can explore the Discord API Documentation [here](https://discord.com/developers/docs/interactions/message-components#text-inputs).

 **Modals have:**
-- A Title.
+- A Title
-- A Custom Id.
+- A Custom Id
-- Components (Text Input)
+- Components (Action Rows with Text Inputs)

 **Text Inputs have:**
 - A Custom Id